Linaro/lava/doc/content/user/advanced-tutorials/running-arbitrary-code-with-docker.md

   can run `adb` and have it connect to the device.
     * For example this can be used in AOSP jobs to run CTS/VTS against the device.
-* By default, before starting the container to run the tests LAVA will wait for the USB connection to the device to be available.
-In some cases, for example if you intend to interact with a bootloader via serial before it brings up the USB OTG port, you can tell LAVA to not wait for the device:
-    ```yaml
-    # ...
-        - test:
-            docker:
-                image: my-adb-image
-                wait:
-                    device: false
-    ```
 * The device connection settings are exposed to the tests running in the container via environment variables.
 For example, assume the given connection commands in the device configuration: